FES Awards and Recognition Opportunities

 Engineer of the Year awards recognize the nominated engineer who has made the most outstanding contribution to the advancement of engineers in government (FPEG).

-2022 FPEG Government Engineer of the Year Award Recipient
+2024 FPEG Government Engineer of the Year Award

 FPEI Engineer of the Year Award